Donders-Institute/bidscoin/docs/bidsapps.rst

                             be left out).
 If not specified then all sub-folders in the bidsfolder will be processed
       -b BIDSMAP, --bidsmap BIDSMAP
-                            The study bidsmap file with the mapping heuristics.
+                            Selects a custom study bidsmap file for extracting source data properties and attributes.
 If the bidsmap filename is just the basename (i.e. no "/" in the name) then it is assumed to be located in the current directory or in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml or else the template bidsmap

     examples:
       fixmeta myproject/bids func/*task-reward1* '{"TaskName": "Monetary reward paradigm 1"}'